Puerto Rico seeks waiver of shipping restrictions to speed hurricane relief

 In the meantime, the administration still has US$5 billion in aid in a disaster relief fund, and Congress has also approved about US$7 billion more that will become available on Oct.
 1.

-(Reporting by Robin Respaut in San Juan, Puerto Rico and Scott DiSavino in New York; Additional reporting by Reuters TV in Puerto Rico and Doina Chiacu, Roberta Rampton, Richard Cowan, Timothy Gardner and Jeff Mason in Washington; Writing by Bill Rigby and Steve Gorman; Editing by Frances Kerry and Lisa Shumaker)
+(Reporting by Robin Respaut in San Juan, Puerto Rico and Scott DiSavino in New York; Additional reporting by Reuters TV in Puerto Rico and Doina Chiacu, Roberta Rampton, Richard Cowan, Timothy Gardner and Jeff Mason in Washington; Writing by Bill Rigby and Steve Gorman; Editing by Frances Kerry, Lisa Shumaker and Michael Perry)